tarquas/email-verify/README.md

   timeout : integer, socket timeout defaults to 0 which is no timeout fdqn : domain, used as part of the HELO, defaults to mail.example.org
   dns: ip address, or array of ip addresses (as strings), used to set the servers of the dns check,
-  ignore: set an ending response code integer to ignore, such as 450 for greylisted emails }
+  ignore: set an ending response code integer to ignore, such as 450 for greylisted emails,
+  proxy: if set, will be used to tunnel SMTP request via HTTP CONNECT.
+}
 ```